Mbazlami/Data_Science_Code_examples/README.md

 # Wine classification problem
 - Explore relationship between attributes and develop a good understanding of what will be a good predictor for the type of wine.
-- Performing Variance filter to obtain best predictors using a variance threshold.
+- Performing Variance filtering to obtain best predictors using a variance threshold.
+- Grid Search through machine learning models such as KNN, SVC, logistic regression, and many others and returning the best performing model.